billrodz/US-Accidents/README.md

 can a predictive model identify the number of accidents across severities given weather conditions).

-Are primary hypothesis is that severe weather events such as thunderstorms and rain together will be associated with more accidents and/or more severity of the accidents.
+Our primary hypothesis is that severe weather events such as thunderstorms and rain together will be associated with more accidents and/or more severity of the accidents.
 This may end up being only partially true, especially if people drive more carefully in severe weather events and/or if we people avoid driving in them.